FIFA U-17 World Cup: Structure

 Each tournament consists of a group phase, in which four teams play against one another and standings in the group table decide which teams advance, followed by a knockout phase of successive matches where the winning team advances through the competition and the losing team is eliminated.
 This continues until two teams remain to contest the final, which decides the tournament winner.
 The losing semi-finalists also contest a match to decide third place.

 From 1985 to 2005 there were 16 teams in the competition, divided into four groups of four teams each in the group phase.
 Each team played the others in its group and the group winner and runner up qualified for the knockout phase.
 From 2007 the tournament was expanded to 24 teams, divided into six groups of four teams each.
 The top 2 places in each group plus the four best third-placed teams advanced to the knockout phase.

 Competition matches are played in two 45-minute halves (i.e., 90 minutes in total).
 In the knockout phase, until the 2011 tournament, if tied at the end of 90 minutes an additional 30 minutes of extra time were played, followed by a penalty shoot-out if still tied.
 Starting with the 2011 tournament, the extra time period was eliminated to avoid player burnout, and all knockout games progress straight to penalties if tied at the end of 90 minutes.

-From 2025 the tournament will take place annually and will have 48 participating teams divided into 12 groups of 4 teams, with the top two teams from each group (24 teams) and the eight best third-placed teams advance to the knockout stage, starting at the round of 32 all the way to the final to decide the FIFA U17 World Champions.
-Qatar was announced as host on 14 March 2024.
+From 2025 the tournament will take place annually and will have 48 participating teams divided into 12 groups of 4 teams, with the top two teams from each group (24 teams) and the eight best third-placed teams advance to the knockout stage, starting at the round of 32 all the way to the final to decide the winners.
+Qatar was announced as host country from 2025 to 2029 on 14 March 2024.